 Dementia with Lewy bodies (DLB) is a common progressive brain disease that affects thinking, movement, behavior and sleep.
 Approximately 1.3 million Americans have Lewy body dementia, but may not be correctly diagnosed because many doctors are unfamiliar with it.
 Most people see multiple doctors before receiving the final diagnosis of Lewy body dementia.
 Their first response is often, “Lewy what?”

 Considerable evidence has been mounting supporting a relationship between the gastrointestinal system and Parkinson’s disease.
 Many pathologists and neurologists believe that Parkinson’s disease may start in the gut, however this view remains speculative.
 Additionally, there are many GI symptoms such as constipation that occur as prominent and disabling features of Parkinson’s disease.

 In September 2012, the What’s Hot in Parkinson’s Disease? blog featured a new therapy that at that time had entered into human testing.
-The Austrian company AFFiRiS A.G. launched a two-year long clinical trial of a vaccine designed to stop Parkinson’s disease progression.
-In this month’s What’s Hot Column we will bring you an update on the vaccine and an update on another therapy (monoclonal antibodies) for the treatment of Parkinson’s disease.
+The Austrian company AFFiRiS A.G.

 There has been speculation that migraine headache syndromes may have an important relationship to Parkinson’s disease.
 Though most associations uncovered by research studies have been speculative, two interesting papers appeared in the literature in the past few months, and investigators around the world have now rekindled the question, could headaches be related to Parkinson’s disease?